ghostx1x/superqwertymoon/README.md

-An example of a basic platformer (Mario-like) game made with GDevelop.
+A basic platformer (Mario-like) game made with GDevelop in (Qwertycoin Style)

 edited by ghostx1x in qwertycoin style